pydata/xarray/doc/user-guide/groupby.rst

 Shuffling is a generalization of sorting a DataArray or Dataset by another DataArray, named ``label`` for example, that follows from the idea of grouping by ``label``.
 Shuffling reorders the DataArray or the DataArrays in a Dataset such that all members of a group occur sequentially.
-For example,
+For example, Shuffle the object using either :py:class:`DatasetGroupBy` or :py:class:`DataArrayGroupBy` as appropriate.

 .. ipython:: python